apptainer/apptainer-userdocs/endpoint.rst

 managing credentials for image storage services, remote builders, and key servers used to locate public keys for SIF image verification.
-Currently, there are three main types of remote endpoints managed by this command group: the public Sylabs Cloud (or local {Singularity} Enterprise installation), OCI registries and keyservers.
+Currently, there are three main types of remote endpoints managed by this command group: the public Cloud Library (or local {Singularity} Enterprise installation), OCI registries and keyservers.

 -------------------
-Public Sylabs Cloud
+Public Cloud
 -------------------

 Sylabs introduced the online `Sylabs Cloud